Apollo

 Marfells Beach

-We love a good beach camp, and Marfells delivers the goods with unbeatable ocean views.
-Located on the northern tip of the island, it’s a convenient option for campervan travellers heading towards Marlborough Sounds.
-Need something to read?
-Check out the cute little book exchange.
+We love a good beachfront camp, and Marfells delivers with unbeatable ocean views.
+Located at the northern tip of the island, it’s handy for campervanners heading towards the Marlborough Sounds.
+There’s even a little free book exchange.

 Milford Sound Lodge

-Although a tad on the pricey side, this strategically-situated site is the only place to camp within Milford Sound.
-The amenities are excellent, but most people come for the million-dollar views.
+Although it’s a bit pricey, this lodge’s campground is the only one in Milford Sound itself.
+Amenities are very good, but most people come for the views.

-Amenities: toilets, showers, potable water, bins, bbq, camp kitchen, laundry, WiFi, powered sites
+Amenities: toilets, showers, potable water, bins, camp kitchen, laundry, WiFi, powered sites

 Purakaunui Bay

-On the southern end of the island, this spectacular beach camp is all about those sweeping coastal views.
-Keep an eye out for curious sea lions who come to frolic on the soft golden sand.
-Stacks of space and a remote location make this a great place to get away from it all.
+On the southern end of the island, this spectacular beach campsite offers sweeping coastal views.
+Watch for New Zealand sea lions that come ashore on the soft golden sand.
+Its remote setting makes it great for getting away from it all.

 Amenities: toilets, non-potable water, fire pits